-Join Aaron F. Ross for an in-depth discussion in this video Adding an ocean wake, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Adding an ocean wake, part of Maya: Creating Fluid Effects (2013).

 A boat moving on the water needs to generate a wake for it to be believable.…To illustrate that, if I just play my simulation for a few seconds, I can render the camera view.…Select the Camera View, click Render and you see that without a wake it doesn't…even look like it's in the water.…However, it's very easy to add the wake, you don't even need to select anything,…just go to the Fluid Effects menu and choose Ocean>Create Wake, …but you do need to go into the Options.…The reason is the default value for Foam creation is 0, and if that value is 0, …then no foam will be created, and you will not be able to add it later.…